ctero-graham/light_logger/README.md

 # light_logger
-light_logger is a very light library which supports rotation of log files.
+light_logger is a very light golang library which supports rotation of log files.
 So far, it can only rotate log files by day.

 Usage
 =====